SakibKabir/sakibkabir.github.io/README.md

 1. Research Scientist, NASA
 2. Senior Programmer, Duke University

+## Education
+1. M.Sc. in Electrical Engineering
+2. B.Sc. in Electrical and Electronic Engineering

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for